janklab/fancyclip/README.md

 fancyclip.availableDataFlavors
 ```

+See the [Fancyclip website](https://fancyclip.janklab.net) for more info.

 ## Author

-fancyclip is written and maintained by [Andrew Janke](https://your-website.com).
+Fancyclip is written and maintained by [Andrew Janke](https://your-website.com).
 The project home page is <https://github.com/janklab/fancyclip>.

 ## Acknowledgments